campaigncode/google-van-trigger/README.md

 -   `<VAN KEY>` with your VAN API key
 -   `<VAN SURVEY QUESTION>` with the ID of the survey question from VAN
 -   `<VAN SURVEY RESPONSE>` with the ID of the response you want applied to the survey question
+-   `<VAN ID COLUMN>` with the column letter in the Google Sheet where you want the VAN IDs to be saved

 ## Deployment